Huge photo galley showcasing over 100 boy's bedroom ideas. Loads of fun ideas here. Check it out.

 This boy’s bedroom features green walls and gray hardwood floors, along with white shelves and side table.

-This boy’s bedroom features gray brick walls and gray hardwood floors that both matches the gray bed and gray window curtains.
+This boy’s bedroom features gray brick walls and gray hardwood floors that both match the gray bed and gray window curtains.
 The gray shade looks very stylish in this room.

 This boy’s bedroom features white walls and hardwood flooring topped by a gray rug.
 There’s a modish wooden study desk on the side of the bed.